-The Vice President of Student Services, the Director of Residence Life, or the campus judicial officer may impose misconduct sanctions.
+The Vice President of Student Services, the Dean of Students, the Director of Residence Life, or the campus judicial officer may impose misconduct sanctions.
 The following penalties may be imposed singularly or in combination upon individuals, groups or organizations and may be applied temporarily as interim safety measures:

 1. Administer a verbal or written warning to the student.

 3. Cancel residence hall contract and/or meal ticket.

 4. Impose disciplinary probation for a definite period of time with the condition that future violations may result in disciplinary suspension.

 5. Prohibit a student from representing the college, on or off campus, in any recognized college-sponsored event.

 6. Withhold an official transcript or degree.*